H4HWV2011/msjarvis-public-docs/thesis/29-psychological-safeguards-and-pia.md

 **Barrier and filter adjustments.** In the current deployment, BBB `EthicalFilter` and `ThreatDetection` at port **8016** expose rule sets that can be updated in response to PIA findings.
-For example, if the review loop detects drift toward anthropomorphic language, the corresponding patterns can be given higher penalty weights or additional few-shot exemplars.
+For example, if the review loop detects drift toward anthropomorphic language or overconfident quasi-clinical statements, the corresponding patterns can be given higher penalty weights or additional few-shot exemplars.
 In the current deployment, this update process is manual.

 **Global mode settings.** The design intends that PIA outputs will modify mode selection policies — for instance, enforcing more cautious orchestration modes for certain user cohorts or